suss-vli/student-guide/outdated/name.md

 2. The less important a variable/method name, the more concise it should be.

 For example, i will use `i` over `index` for an index.
-The reason is because it is not that important.
+The reason is because `i` is not that important.